ParallelMaths/parallel/pages/8-03-flag-of-flags.md

 Let x and y be two different numbers each made up of the digits 1, 2, 3, 4, 5, 6, 7, 8 and 9, with x > y .
 To make x - y as small as possible, it would be best if they differed just in the units digit, but, clearly, this is not possible.
 So we aim to find x and y which are the same except for their tens and units digits.
 These could be 21 and 12, for example with x = 987654321 and y = 987654312.
 This gives x - y = 9.

 Can we do any better?
-We now use the fact we've seen before, that the remainder when a positive integer is divided by 9 is equal to the remainder when the sum of its digits is divisible by 9, to show we cannot get a smaller difference.
+We now use a fact we've seen before, that the remainder when a positive integer is divided by 9 is equal to the remainder when the sum of its digits is divisible by 9, to show we cannot get a smaller difference.

-As x and y are made up of the same digits which add up to 45, they have the remainder 0 when we divide them by 9.
+As x and y are made up of the same digits, which add up to 45, they have the remainder 0 when we divide them by 9.
 So x - y also has remainder 0 when we divide by 9.
 So, as x ≠ y , 9 is the least possible value for x - y .

 :::